carminejcorbo/Express/readme.md

 >This project requires node js to be installed on your computer.
 Please visit https://nodejs.org/en/<br>

 ```sh
      npm install
 ```
+>This command hould automatically install all dependencies for you.

 # Setting up spotify authorization: